taiwoyusuf/taiwoyusuf.github.io/index.md

 Current research develops COBIT-Chain™ as a governance artefact for blockchain adoption in regulated clinical trial ecosystems.
 The framework addresses a critical gap between technical feasibility and enterprise governance readiness by translating governance expectations into auditable operational control structures.

 The research applies a design-science methodology combining literature synthesis, governance artefact design, and expert validation through structured interviews and thematic analysis.
+The research positions COBIT-Chain™ as a governance-first operationalization model rather than a technology implementation framework.
 ---

 ## **Applications of COBIT-Chain™**